In my opinion, what you can and should be reasonably willing to do to snag an autograph of your favourite celebrity includes:

 And I couldn’t believe that, three minutes later, I was kissing Mark Owen on the cheek while getting my CD cover signed by all the four Take That.

-He smiled and mumbled something in return, but I’ve never quite understood if it was “Oh, I am alone now” or “Oh, I am old now”.
+He smiled and mumbled something in return, but I never quite understood if it was “Oh, I am alone now” or “Oh, I am old now”.

 Try to repeat these two sentences and you’ll get a bit confused.
 Repeat them with both his Oldham accent and guttural sounds and you’ll get completely lost.

-But before you could even wake yourself up from the dream, the gorillas slap you awake.
+But before you could wake yourself up from the dream, the gorillas slap you awake.

 And then they physically force you out without ceremony.

-It’s there that you realised that the whole process had lasted just a few seconds, but that you hold another place, a place just for yourself, where this moment will last forever.
+It’s there that you realise that the whole process had lasted just a few seconds, but that you are holding another place, a place just for yourself, where this moment will last forever.

 In your heart.